-With extensive knowledge of the substantive law and an understanding of the administrative process as well as a familiarity with key regulators, Thompson & Knight’s attorneys counsel clients regarding the scope of applicable regulations; assist clients in seeking informal and formal agency guidance; participate in rulemaking and contested cases; and obtain agency permits, licenses, or other authorizations.
-We are also frequently engaged to respond to agency investigations and administrative enforcement actions.
+With extensive knowledge of the substantive law and an understanding of the administrative process as well as a familiarity with key regulators, our attorneys counsel clients regarding the scope of applicable regulations; assist clients in seeking informal and formal agency guidance; participate in rulemaking and contested cases; and obtain agency permits, licenses, or other authorizations.

 Thompson & Knight’s attorneys have extensive knowledge of the substantive law and an understanding of the administrative process in both state and federal administrative matters.
 Our attorneys have relationships with key regulators and agency staff that have been developed through decades of work in both contested matters and cooperative policy initiatives through the years.